“Problems Sleeping After Heart Valve Surgery?” Asks Jenny

 Finally, some patients may have an adverse reaction to medication intended to enhance sleep.
 Personally, I had a very, very, very strange reaction to Ambien.
 One night, after taking a 10mg Ambien pill, Robyn (my wife) found me sleepwalking through our house.
 When Robyn approached me, I responded to her as if I was a character in a book that I was reading.
 When I woke up the next morning, I had no memory of the episode.
 Needless to say, that was the last time I took Ambien.

 As many former patients read this blog, maybe they can share their thoughts on this topic.
 Did you experience any problems sleeping after heart valve surgery?
-If so, please click here to leave a comment.
+Scroll down to post a comment!

 I hope this helps Jenny (and perhaps you) learn more about sleep after heart surgery.